New Diet Study Shows Megan Fox Vinegar Weight Loss Tip Burns Fat Faster, Blocks Starchy Foods

 “There’s some evidence that the acetic acid in vinegar may turn on fat metabolism.”

-In addition to those research results, a different study showed that vinegar can reduce the appetite.
-However, there’s a caution with the second study, because swallowing vinegar made the participants feel nauseated.
+In addition to those research results, a different study showed that vinegar could reduce the appetite.
+However, there’s a caution with the second study because swallowing vinegar made the participants feel nauseated.

-However, it doesn’t necessarily need to be apple cider vinegar to reap the full range of benefits, according to Johnston, who also noted that diluted vinegar can help make blood sugar levels healthier.
+However, it doesn’t necessarily need to be apple cider vinegar to reap the full range of benefits, according to Johnston, who also noted that diluted vinegar could help make blood sugar levels healthier.

 “For those in a pre-diabetic state, you see this surge of blood glucose after a meal,” explained Johnston.